nahom-d54/spam_detection/README.md

 - ✅ JWT-based authentication with token expiration
 - ✅ Fernet encryption for IMAP passwords in database
-- ✅ bcrypt password hashing for API authentication
+- ✅ Argon2 password hashing for API authentication (bcrypt still supported for existing hashes)
 - ✅ HTTPS recommended for production
 - ✅ CORS configuration for trusted origins
 - ⚠️ Generate strong secret keys in production